SvenWesterbeek/DeHNSSo/README.md

 1. BF - Base flow domain, grid, velocity field, and reference values
 2. Grid - numerical domain and discretization
 3. Stab - Mode specifications, spectral truncation, and inflow data
-4. Opt - Solver options such as outflow buffer specifications and inflow amplitude growth rate.
+4. Opt - Solver options such as outflow buffer specifications and inflow amplitude rate of increase.

 These structures will be discussed in detail below to help you make your own input files.